BumbleSoftware/Fastload/README.md

 - Forcecloseloadingscreen by kennytv (Incompatible)

 # Here are its features:
-- Reducing 21^2 chunks to 5^2
+- Reducing 21^2 chunks to 5^2 (Configurable)
-- Cancels 'Loading Terrain' for even quicker loading times.
+- Cancels 'Loading Terrain' & 'Joining World' for even quicker loading times.
 - Adjusts the visual chunk loading to be smaller and in sync with the smaller radius.
+- Optional Pre-generator screen (Disabled by default)

-# Speed times: [All other elements are controlled!]
+# Speed times: (Default Settings) [All other elements are controlled!]
 - Vanilla: [
 - Create New world: ~32 sec
 - Load World: ~5 sec